 Myers may have been fired, and the Sunday Times editor may have made a (weak) apology, but we still have to question why Myers’ anti-semitism is apparently seen as acceptable to print in one of Britain’s leading newspapers.

 The outrage that came in response to his comments is encouraging, however, and perhaps suggests that, though their editors may turn a blind eye, the public are becoming less willing to swallow the prejudices of racist and misogynistic newspaper columnists.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.